mfeemster/keysharp/README.md

 	+ This is because a simpler class names can't be specified in code the way they can in AHK with calls to `CreatWindowEx()`.
 	+ These long names may change from machine to machine, and may change for the same GUI if you edit its code.
 	+ There is an new `NetClassNN` property alongside `ClassNN`.
-	+ All GUI controls created in Keysharp are prefixed with the string "Keysharp", eg: KeysharpButton, KeysharpEdit etc...
+	+ All GUI controls created in Keysharp are prefixed with the string "Keysharp", eg: `KeysharpButton`, `KeysharpEdit` etc...
 	+ `NetClassNN` will give values like 'KeysharpButton6' (note that the final digit is the same for the `ClassNN` and the `NetClassNN`).
 	+ Due to the added simplicity, `NetClassNN` is preferred over `ClassNN` for WinForms controls created with Keysharp.
 	+ This is used internally in the index operator for the Gui class, where if a control with a matching `ClassNN` is not found, then controls are searched for their `NetClassNN` values.